 A national community pharmacy medicines delivery service for England is due to start “in the next few days”, the PSNC has said.

 A £10.5m relief package to help community pharmacies deal with the pressure of the COVID-19 outbreak in Northern Ireland has been announced.

 March 23: Pharmacies in England that are “under significant pressure” due to the COVID-19 pandemic can close to the public for up to 2.5 hours a day, including lunch, NHS England has said.

 March 20: Pharmacists voiced their disappointment on social media that a list of “key workers” published by the Department for Education failed to mention the profession directly.

 March 19: The government is “seeking to commission” community pharmacies to supply medicines without a prescription and deliver medicines to vulnerable patients, the PSNC announced today.

-Pharmacies left without a responsible pharmacist or locum cover will be able to stay open to supply dispensed medicines during the COVID-19 outbreak, pharmacy regulators have said.
+Pharmacies left without a responsible pharmacist or locum cover will not have to shut their doors during the COVID-19 outbreak,pharmacy regulators have said.